(Photo courtesy of NetPS Plant Finder)

 This heirloom variety has fantastic ornamental value, along with its culinary attributes; long, thick, pebbly textured leaves are a deep blue-green; can be massed in borders, or used as a container focal point; visually stunning and edible

-Dinosaur Kale is an annual vegetable plant that is commonly grown for its edible qualities.
+Dinosaur Kale is an annual vegetable plant that is typically grown for its edible qualities.
 The crinkled narrow steel blue leaves with pointy creamy white spines and tinges of bluish-green are usually harvested from early to late fall.
 The leaves have a pleasant taste and a crisp texture.

 The leaves are most often used in the following ways: